About the Artist

 Celebrating natural beauty.

-My main muse is my home on the Unceded Coast Salish Territory, on the West Coast of BC.
-Inspiration from scenic day-long hikes, to beachcombing by the Pacific Ocean, I am drawn to incorporating elements of nature, such as wildlife and botanicals.
+My main muse is my home on the beautiful unceded Coast Salish land, on the West Coast of BC.
+Inspiration comes from scenic day-long hikes, to beachcombing by the Pacific Ocean, I am drawn to incorporating elements of nature, such as wildlife and botanicals, in my pieces.

-I also enjoy setting natural stones into my pieces, I feel that stones add a heightened element of natural beauty.
-Natural materials, like the use of stones and bone in jewelry, first caught my attention during travels to South Africa, and the spark to learn about lapidary arts was instilled in Bocas del Toro.
+I also enjoy setting natural stones, I feel that stones add a heightened element of natural beauty.
+Natural materials, like the use of stones and bone in jewelry, first caught my attention during travels to South Africa (2004), and the spark to learn about lapidary arts was instilled in Bocas del Toro (2015).

-My designs are also influenced by the natural wear and darkened tones of antique jewelry, with hints of dainty detail, inspired by beautiful pieces I saw on travels to Nepal and France.
+My designs are also influenced by the natural wear and darkened tones of antique jewelry, with hints of dainty detail and celestial magic, inspired by jewelry seen during travels to France (2007) and Nepal (2014).

 Statement of Technique